robhabraken/advent-of-code-2023/10/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/10/solutions.md).*

+---
 # Day 10: Pipe Maze
 You use the hang glider to ride the hot air from Desert Island all the way up to the floating metal island.
 This island is surprisingly cold and there definitely aren't any thermals to glide on, so you leave your hang glider behind.